basalem/Data-Science-Projects/Optimization_of_Targeted_Advertising_Market_Campaign/README.md

 ## Model Selection
  4 different classification algorithms including a baseline mode are trained to predict who will click and who will not click on the ads.
 Algorithms used are *Naive Bayes(Baseline)*, *Logistic Regression* ,*Random Forest Classifier* and *XgBoost* .
 As the data is highly balance, it is necessary to select multiple metrics that can return a meaningful accuracy and compare results.
 AUPRC, AUC, F1-Score, Accuracy and F-Beta are select to determine best classifier.

+**Baseline and Logistic Regression Models**

 ![alt text](https://github.com/basalem/Data-Science-Projects/blob/master/Optimization_of_Targeted_Advertising_Market_Campaign/Images/BS_LR.png)

+**Random Forest and XgBoost Models**

 ![alt text](https://github.com/basalem/Data-Science-Projects/blob/master/Optimization_of_Targeted_Advertising_Market_Campaign/Images/RF_XG.png)

+From above metrics, it is clearly seen that:

+- All classifiers do not suffer from overfitting or underfitting, that is there is a balance between bias and variance!
-From above metrics, it is clearly seen that all classifiers outperform the baseline model on both training sets as well as testing sets.
+- Most of the 3 classifiers overperform the Baseline on both training and testing sets.
+- From classification perspective, we can generate a lot of money from consumers who are not targeted by us, but they clicked on the add, **FP class,700CAD**.
+This can be explained as company is more likly popular or well know.

 ## Results